Southern Catalpa Catalpa bignonioides

 -

 Insects, Diseases, and Other Plant Problems: No serious problems.
-Catalpa sphinx moth caterpillars can do significant damage.
+Catalpa sphinx moth caterpillars can do significant damage but are rarely lethal.
 Mildew, twig blight, verticillium wilt, and leaf spots are occasional problems.
-Leaves can become damaged and look ratty from wind or hail.
+Leaves can become damaged and look unsightly from wind or hail.

 - See this plant in the following landscape: